 OUR WORK

-Aligned with the mandate of Ontario Health and the Ministry of Health, the Scarborough Ontario Health Team (SOHT) is responsible for delivering a full and coordinated continuum of care to patients attributed to their OHT.
-SOHT is leveraging historic relationships among health and community care providers to continue collaborating to drive system integration across the care continuum.
+Aligned with the mandates of Ontario Health and the Ministry of Health, the Scarborough Ontario Health Team (SOHT) is committed to delivering a comprehensive and coordinated continuum of care to the population it serves.
+Building on long-standing relationships among health and community care providers, SOHT continues to foster collaboration and advance system integration across the entire care continuum.

 WHO WE SERVE